-For our upcoming fiscal year beginning July 1, 2018, we are anticipating two Board vacancies and would encourage anyone interested in serving as a Board member to apply.
+Currently there are three Board vacancies and we encourage anyone interested in serving as a Board member to apply.
 Board members are expected to attend monthly meetings and participate in chapter activities on a regular basis.
 Board Officers are appointed for a one-year term, and Directors serve for two years.

-Here is a brief description of each upcoming Board position:
+Here is a brief description of the current open Board positions:

-The Volunteer Coordinator helps with recruiting volunteers from the chapter membership and the community for chapter projects and activities such as leading field trips, representing the chapter at outreach events, helping with monthly cleanups, and other projects as determined by the Board.
-The Volunteer Coordinator serves a two-year term but may continue if willing and approved by the Board.
+The Volunteer Chair (a Director position) helps with recruiting volunteers from the chapter membership and the community for chapter projects and activities such as leading field trips, representing the chapter at outreach events, helping with monthly cleanups, and other projects as determined by the Board.
+The Volunteer Chair serves a two-year term but may continue if willing and approved by the Board.

 If you are committed to helping to connect people with nature, please consider applying to join us in managing our chapter.
 You don’t have to be a great birder but having a love for nature and a passion for protecting and conserving birds and other wildlife would make you a wonderful addition to our team!